Kids Relief

 In Liberia, WE-CARE Foundation spares no effort in supporting young learners.
 The non-governmental organization aims to create a ‘society of readers and writers’ by distributing culturally relevant books, training teachers, and providing school supplies.
 The foundation also works closely with pre-school children to prepare them for school and enhance learning through family literacy programs.

 These programs are creating opportunities for kids to thrive, making sure they have a solid foundation for a brighter future.
-Funds raised through Kids Relief support organizations and initiatives that empower young people, foster leadership, expand access to education, and build pathways for economic growth – breaking the cycle of poverty for future generations.
+A donation to Comic Relief supports organizations and initiatives that empower young people, foster leadership, expand access to education, and build pathways for economic growth – breaking the cycle of poverty for future generations.

-Together we can make a lasting difference.
-Join us in raising vital funds, so that every child has the chance to reach their potential.
+Join us in creating lasting change so that every child has the chance to reach their potential.
 DONATE TODAY

 No items found.